dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

      analyzer-pi will mark pin 21 as an input, checked-pi will mark it as an output.

-     NOTE: In the future if you monitor a system that has a seperate source of power you would need to (1) share ground and (2) make sure its output the voltage is around 3v (higher and we'd fry the pi, lower and we might not detect it).
+     NOTE: In the future if you monitor a system that has a separate source of power you would need to (1) share ground and (2) make sure its output the voltage is around 3v (higher and we'd fry the pi, lower and we might not detect it).